MICHELLE: Hey, MJ! What did the water say to the boat?

 I guess we could look on the bright side and note that (in both cases) they’re portrayed positively, and their characterization is not based on weight at all.

-MELINDA: I guess so?
+MJ: I guess so?
 It really bothered me, though, I’ll admit.
 Not enough to keep me from continuing with the series, but enough to cause persistent discomfort, which is disappointing considering how much I enjoyed the volume otherwise.

 MICHELLE: Possibly One Piece has inoculated me against being too distracted by strange body types, since that series is full of them.
 Granted, it feels much more out of place for just one character to look so weird.
 In One Piece, there’s a bevy of folks looking weird.

-MELINDA: Yeah, I know that odd-looking manga characters are nothing unusual, but my discomfort in this instance is specifically related to the portrayal of fat people as having less complete or less “real” facial characteristics than other people, which implies that they are less complete or less real themselves.
+MJ: Yeah, I know that odd-looking manga characters are nothing unusual, but my discomfort in this instance is specifically related to the portrayal of fat people as having less complete or less “real” facial characteristics than other people, which implies that they are less complete or less real themselves.
 It’s a thing.

 That said, Cross Manage has a lot going for it, and I’m likely to stick with it.